 Typography plays an important role in establishing and reinforcing our brand.
 Our typographic identity reflects NC State’s place as a bold, forward-thinking institution.

-Univers — is the primary typeface for NC State Extension.
+- Univers — is the primary typeface for NC State Extension.
 A limited number of licenses for Univers are available, free of charge, to professional communicators who agree to use them within brand parameters.
-If you’re interested in receiving a license, contact the brand administrators.
+If you’re interested in receiving a license, send a message to firstname.lastname@example.org.

-Arial — is an acceptable alternative typeface and can be used in presentations, HTML emails, native apps, and in Word documents that cannot be distributed as PDFs.
+- Arial — is an acceptable alternative typeface and can be used in presentations, HTML emails, native apps and in Word or other documents as needed.
 Arial should be used anytime Univers is not available or supported.